alex-shevchenko/jinn-docs/definitions/models.md

     authoredPosts: { entity: Post, relation: one-to-many, via: author }
     approvedPosts: { entity: Post, relation: one-to-many, via: approver }
 ```
-For consistency, `via` parameter may also be defined on many-to-one relation, which will alter the DB field name,
+For consistency, `via` parameter may also be defined on a many-to-one relation, which will alter the DB field name,
-but there are not much real usage scenarios for that.
+but there are not many real usage scenarios for that.

 ### Many-to-many
 Many-to-many relations are defined in a similar way: